oddguan/oddguan.github.io/content/blog/memo-js/index.md

 };

 // Priority Queue
-// Constructing a PQ given an array is O(N) in runtime function PriorityQueue(data = [], compare) {
+function PriorityQueue(data = [], compare) {
   this.data = data;
-  // default to a min heap
   this.compare = compare ? compare : (a, b) => (a < b ? -1 : a > b ?
 1 : 0);
   this.length = data.length;
   if (data.length !== 0) {